Matching Hadronization and Perturbative Evolution: The Cluster Model in Light of Infrared Shower Cutoff Dependence: Expectations and Constraints on Hadronization

 We see that, except for the very first $\hat\tau$ bin, where the no-radiation events and the implementation dependent details of the shower-cutoff dependence are still being resolved (and therefore not relevant for testing Eq.~(\ref{eq:cumiulantdiffference})), the partonic cumulant differences obtained from \herwig's angular ordered shower are nicely compatible with the QCD value of $\Delta_{\rm soft}(Q_0,Q_0^\prime)$ for $\hat{\tau}$ up to about $0.2$.
-The visible discrepancies are related to quadratic and higher order effects in $Q_0$ which the linear approximation used in Ref.~\cite{Hoang:2018zrp} and expressed in Eq.~(\ref{eq:partonicthrustQ0}) does not capture.
+The level of agreement is as expected from a comparison between the analytic result of Eq.~(\ref{eq:Deltasoftv2}) (which was obtained from an anomalous dimension at ${\cal O}(\alpha_s)$ for the dominant linear cutoff scale effects in Ref.~\cite{Hoang:2018zrp}) and the parton shower result (where higher power terms in $\alpha_s$ and $Q_0$ are generated as well).
+The observed deviations at the level of $10$ to $15\%$ are consistent with the expected size of the higher order NNLL QCD and quadratic $Q_0$ contributions generated in the parton shower simulation, but not contained in the analytic NLL QCD result for $\Delta_{\rm soft}$ in Eq.~(\ref{eq:Deltasoftv2}).
+We also refer to Ref.[2] for analytic solutions of the coherent branching algorithm for thrust with NLL precision.
 Overall, we can conclude that the factorization formula~(\ref{eq:thrustmassless1}) should be applicable for 2-jettiness values $\hat\tau$ up to around $0.2$ which well includes the peak region and a large fraction of 2-jettiness distribution tail.

 Given that the angular ordered parton shower of \herwig{} exhibits the correct NLL shower cutoff $Q_0$ dependence, the hadronization model must have at an associated inverse $Q_0$ dependence so that the hadron level description is $Q_0$ independent and the shower cut $Q_0$ can be interpreted as an IR factorization scale.
 For the thrust distribution the effect of the hadronization in the MC generator appears in terms of a parton-to-hadron level migration matrix function $T$ connecting bins in the partonic thrust $\hat\tau$ to the hadron level thrust $\tau$.
 Writing the expression for binned distributions for simplicity in integral form, the generator's hadron level thrust distribution can be written as